John-trailinghyphon/SPRpy/README.md

 - The refractive index of each material layer is assumed to be equivalent to its dry bulk counterpart (good assumption in air)
 - The incoming light is monochromatic
 - The incoming light has no beam divergence
-- The incoming light is fully p-polarized (may be adjusted with the p-factor setting)
+- The incoming light is fully p-polarized (can be adjusted with the p-factor setting)

 Additionally, larger deviations in observed reflectivity and theoretically predicted reflectivity is assumed to be due to non-ideal optical conditions of the instrument and/or sensor glass.
 Perfectly compensating for these discrepancies in a physically accurate manner by tuning all available parameters within reasonable tolerances can be challenging and time-consuming.
 Fortunately, the reflectivity on its own generally carries little to no information about the thickness and refractive index of the sensor surface adlayer(s) of interests.
 Thus, in SPRpy, fitting is focused around the SPR minimum and a constant reflectvity offset of the fresnel coefficients is by default fitted together with the chosen layer variable to .
 Additionally, small corrections to the prism extinction coefficient, *k*, can be simultaneously fitted (also by default) to compensate for peak broadening around the SPR angle minimum with negligible influence on the adlayer properties (works for adlayer materials with k=0).
 #### Experimental procedure